History of the Conservative Party (UK)

 The Conservatives largely accepted the reality of the Labour government's nationalisation programme, the creation of the welfare state and the taxes required for it.
-However, when they returned to power in 1951 the party oversaw an economic boom and ever-increasing national prosperity throughout the 1950s.
-The party stumbled in the 1960s and 1970s, but in 1975 Margaret Thatcher became leader and converted it to a monetarist economic programme; after her election victory in 1979 her government became known for its free market approach to problems and privatisation of public utilities.
-Here, the Conservatives experienced a high-point, with Thatcher leading the Conservatives to two more landslide election victories in 1983 and 1987.

-However, towards the end of the 1980s Thatcher's increasing unpopularity within the parliamentary party and unwillingness to change policies perceived as vote-losing led to her being deposed in 1990 and replaced by John Major, who won an unexpected election victory in 1992.
-Major's government suffered a political blow when the Pound Sterling was forced out of the Exchange Rate Mechanism later that year, which lost the party much of its reputation for good financial stewardship.
+When they returned to power in 1951, the party oversaw an economic boom and ever-increasing national prosperity throughout the 1950s.
+The party stumbled in the 1960s and 1970s; in 1975, Margaret Thatcher became leader and converted it to a monetarist economic programme.
+Following Thatcher's election victory in 1979, her government became known for its free market approach to problems and privatisation of public utilities.
+The Conservatives experienced a high-point, with Thatcher leading the Conservatives to two more landslide election victories in 1983 and 1987.
+Towards the end of the 1980s Thatcher's increasing unpopularity within the parliamentary party and unwillingness to change policies perceived as vote-losing led to her being deposed in 1990 and replaced by John Major, who won an unexpected election victory in 1992.
+Major's government suffered a political blow with Black Wednesday when the Pound Sterling was forced out of the European Exchange Rate Mechanism later that year, which lost the party much of its reputation for good financial stewardship.
 Although the country's economy recovered in the mid-1990s, an effective opposition campaign by the Labour Party led to a landslide defeat in 1997.
-The party returned to government in a coalition under David Cameron following the 2010 general election.
-In the 2015 general election, the Conservatives managed to win a majority and saw Cameron return to power for a second term.
-The 2017 general election saw the Conservatives lose their majority and form a confidence and supply agreement with the Democratic Unionist Party.
-Under the leadership of Boris Johnson, the Conservatives were able to regain their majority during the 2019 general election, their largest ever since the Thatcher years.
+The party under David Cameron returned to government with the Cameron–Clegg coalition following the 2010 UK general election.
+In the 2015 UK general election, the Conservatives managed to win a majority and saw Cameron return to power for a second term.
+The 2017 UK general election saw the Conservatives lose their majority and form a confidence and supply agreement with the Democratic Unionist Party.
+Under the leadership of Boris Johnson, the Conservatives were able to regain their majority during the 2019 UK general election, their largest ever since the Thatcher years.